Walking on Conwy Mountain

 2. From Sychnant Pass Road.
 Walk from Conwy town.

 1. Leave Conwy via Uppergate.
-Turn left off Bangor Road onto Uppergate Street, at the Albion Alehouse corner (and return there later, well recommended).
+Turn left off Bangor Road onto Uppergate Street, at the Albion Alehouse corner (and return there later; it’s very popular).

 2. Go through the arch, and follow the sign for Sychnant.